 - Security and privacy breaches, and the investigation, defense costs and civil damages associated with the third-party.

 - Multi-media liability: It covers investigation costs, defense costs, and civil damages.
 Such cost and damages arise from defamation, breach of privacy.
-Negligence in the publication of information in electronic or print media is also covered in this.
+Negligence in the publication of information in electronic or print media is also covered in

 - Loss of third party data: This includes payment of compensation to customers for denial of access

 - Patent, software and copyright infringement: Patents, software, and copyright are not covered by a cyber policy.
 Sometimes, copyright infringement claims, as a result of actions by a non-management employee or an outside third party are covered.

 - Wars and invasions: Damages resulting from the war, invasions or insurrections are excluded.

 - Failure in security measures: Policies will have required security measures to be put in place at all times, failure to implement which will cause denial of claim.

 - Loss of electronic device: If an employee loses a company-issued portable electronic device, it is excluded from the policy.